LWJ1982/Quintet-Sandbox/README.md

 - **Cultural shift:**
 Fostering a culture of shared security responsibility across development, security, and operations teams took time and ongoing communication.
 Messy start

+## Conclusion
+The DevSecOps approach successfully enhanced the security, efficiency, and collaboration within the [Project Name] project.
+By integrating security considerations throughout the SDLC and leveraging automation tools, the project achieved faster delivery times, improved security posture, and streamlined operations.
+The lessons learned from this project will be valuable for future endeavors, fostering a secure and efficient software development environment.

+## Next Steps
+**The project team will continue to:**

+- Refine and improve the DevSecOps pipeline for increased efficiency and effectiveness.
+- Foster a continuous learning culture to stay updated on emerging security threats and best practices.
+- Explore opportunities to expand the DevSecOps approach to other projects within the organization.

 In progress..
 ____________________________________________________________
 DevSecOps is the seamless integration of security with two other disciplines: devlopment and operations.
 Main purpose is to build security into the Continuous Integration and Continuos Delivery (CI/CD) pipeline.
 Enabling fast and secure software releases, while rapidly detecting and responding to security flaws (vulnerabilities - such as Cross-site Scriping, Broken Access Control, SQL Injection, Insecure Sesign, Poor Data Sanitization and others mentioned in OWASP).